 - Shingles is a painful disease.
 It starts with a pain in the skin and then a painful, tender rash develops with blisters.
 The pain and rash occur in a band on one side of the body or face.
-Sufferers feel generally unwell. - ◆ The pain of shingles is a nerve pain.
+Sufferers feel generally unwell. - ◆ The pain caused by shingles is a nerve pain.
 It may be a throbbing, shooting, stabbing or burning pain.
-The area is very tender to touch.
-However, the rash and pain usually heal in 2-3 weeks. - Shingles is more common in older people and in people whose resistance is low due to illness or stress.
+The area can be very tender to touch and cold.
+However, the rash usually heals in 2-3 weeks but can leave scars and the pain can persist. - Shingles is more common in older people and in people whose resistance is low due to illness or stress.
 However, it can occur at any age.